Durable State

 JavaScript objects as the database

-Durability means you can treat your JavaScript objects as a database.
-So you can store state in one call to a Membrane program and use it again in a subsequent call.
+Membrane’s durability means you can treat your JavaScript objects as a database.
+For example, you can store some data in one call and use it again in subsequent calls.

 This persistence model enables behavior that wouldn’t be possible in most serverless runtimes.
 For example, Promises can be await